 Whether you're conscious of it or not, the stuff that surrounds you affects the way you feel.

 How many of you believe that, ‘the more stuff you have, the better you are or the easier your life will be?’
 Be honest.
 After all, it’s easy for us to buy into this belief because we're bombarded with these ideas from marketing and advertising.
 On top of that, many of us have the ability to buy, buy, and buy some more.
 Whether we're buying it outright or through credit, it’s easier than ever to consume.

-It’s important to keep our space clutter-free because we can’t think as clearly and make decisions as easily when we're surrounded by clutter.
-We also tend to feel more tired, overwhelmed, stuck and even depressed, when living with clutter.
+It’s important to keep your space clutter-free because it's more challenging to think clearly and make decisions easily when surrounded by clutter.
+Clutter can also lead to feeling more tired, overwhelmed, stuck and even depressed.

 Think about some of the things that are currently occupying your space.
 Do you love and use everything that you have?

 Do you really need to keep that thing that you never use just because someone you love gave it to you?
 By donating, passing on, or selling that item, you give someone else the opportunity to have something that they want and can use.

 There are so many people in need of the things that we take for granted and have just hanging around collecting dust.
 There are also many artisans who re-use and re-purpose the very same stuff you aren’t using that may be cluttering up your space.